#BlogToPM

 this, generation to generation.
 There is nothing much we can do.
 But don’t

 think they are innocent.
-They are so pricey and demands of saree, suit and
+They are so pricey and demand a saree or a suit and

 other things at every festival,” my mother’s annoyance was visible.